google/oss-fuzz/docs/advanced-topics/fuzz_introspector.md

 {: .no_toc}

-For projects written in C/C++, Python and Java you can generate Fuzz Introspector reports to help guide the development of your fuzzing suit.
+For projects written in C/C++, Python and Java you can generate Fuzz Introspector reports to help guide the development of your fuzzing suite.
-These reports help to extract details about the fuzzing set up of your project with the goal of making it easier to improve the fuzzing set up.
+These reports help to extract details about the fuzzing setup of your project with the goal of making it easier to improve the fuzzing set up.
 The Fuzz Introspector reports are generated automatically and uploaded to the cloud like code coverage reports, and you can also generate them